autoplot/documentation/javadoc/org/das2/util/filesystem/HttpFileSystem.md

+# org.das2.util.filesystem.HttpFileSystem

-# org.das2.util.filesystem.HttpFileSystemMake a web folder accessible.
+Make a web folder accessible.
 This assumes listings are provided in html form by requesting links ending in a slash.
  For example, http://autoplot.org/data/pngwalk/.
 Links to resources "outside" of the filesystem are not considered part of the filesystem.
 Again, this assumes listings are HTML content, and I suspect this will be changing (xml+client-side-xslt)...

 ***
 <a name="createHttpFileSystem"></a>
 # createHttpFileSystem